 Renewable energy comes from sources that are constantly and sustainably replenished, such as wind, solar or hydro.
-AEP Energy’s renewable energy plan is produced from 100% wind power and is Green-e® Energy certified.
+Energy Harbor’s renewable energy plan is produced from 100% wind power and is Green-e® Energy certified.
 Purchasing RECs can provide environmental benefits because they support the development of renewable energy generation resources.
 Renewable energy resources have lower greenhouse gas emissions than traditional energy resources.

 What is traditional energy?

-AEP Energy is a certified Competitive Retail Electric Service (CRES) provider and a subsidiary of American Electric Power (AEP).
-With an office located in Columbus, Ohio, AEP Energy sells electricity supply to customers at market-based prices rather than regulated rates offered by your local utility (Duke Energy).
+Energy Harbor is a certified Competitive Retail Electric Service (CRES) provider.
+With an office located in Akron, Ohio, Energy Harbor sells electricity supply to customers at market-based prices rather than regulated rates offered by your local utility (Duke Energy).

 How do I enroll?